Ninja Gaiden (arcade game)

-Ninja Gaiden, released in Japan as Ninja Ryūkenden (忍者龍剣伝) and in Europe as Shadow Warriors, is a 1988 beat 'em up video game developed and published by Tecmo for arcades.
+Ninja Gaiden, released in Japan as Ninja Ryūkenden (忍者龍剣伝) and in Europe as Shadow Warriors, is a 1988 beat 'em up game developed and published by Tecmo for arcades.
 It was first released in North America and Europe in late 1988, and then in Japan in February 1989.
 It was the first game released in the Ninja Gaiden franchise.
 The arcade game was a major commercial success in North America, becoming the highest-grossing arcade conversion kit of 1989 in the United States.
 A significantly different game of the same name for the Nintendo Entertainment System was developed in parallel and released the same year.

 Plot

 The player controls a ninja hired by the United States government to defeat an evil cult led by Bladedamus, a descendant of Nostradamus who seeks to fulfill his end of the world prophecies.
 Flooding the streets of the United States with criminals released from Alcatraz, Bladedamus has kidnapped the President and acquired codes for launching the nation's ICBMs.